tiagoameller/localhost_poc/README.md

 to your page.
 It can be done in developer tools or in actual served page.

 ## Test it all
-1. run poc.exe locally
+1. run poc.exe locally.
+First time Windows will ask to create a *local* firewall exception.
+Please, permit that.
-2. **in same computer**, go to injected page and click in any blank section
+2. **in same computer**, go to injected page and click in any blank section.
-3. an alert should raise and poc.exe should add a line to ListBox
+3. an alert should raise and poc.exe should add a line to ListBox on every click.

 ## Go further
 Modify this code to do more interesting things: